 of its full sheets of 20½ × 28¾ in (52 × 73 cm; exactly 20⅜-20½ × 28⅛-28¾ in [51.7-52 × 71.3-73 cm]) as neither traded here so far (peak hitherto 18¾-19 × 26⅞-27⅛ in/47.7-48.2 × 68.3-68.8 cm) nor documented elsewhere with indeed relevant data as a rule missing.
 Ascertained, however, its surpassing of Schwerdt’s copy (20½ × 28 in/52 × 71 cm) as the top hitherto.
 Resulting in proportionally optimally balanced margins of laterally 3¼-4 in (8.1-10 cm) and for top and bottom, depending on plate size, 2⅜-3⅛ × 1⅞-2½ in (6-7.8 × 4.8-6.2 cm).

-The state splendid, irrespective of the one or other noteworthy in the sequential listing afore.
-And not one tear among these!
+The state splendid, solely two sheet with faint brown streak in the white paper margin along the platemark and one sheet with crease hitting the platemark, passing the artist’s inscription by a hair’s breadth.
+But not one tear!
 In addition, however, for sheet 1-7 generally a vertical fold running 4 in (10 cm) off the left subject edge and thus touching only marginalia anymore, half of it already rather smoothened out and ultimately rather negligible than ungainly. – Formerly bound unfolded, that is without centerfold – on the left side back the respective remaining guards – the backs partly suggest such former one in the white margin.

 La terre sera maudite a l’occasion de toi